burningtree/aeroschema/README.md

 **Open Air Transport Schema Specification** (draft-0)

 ## Introduction
 Main goal is to create a unified schemas for exchange passengers-oriented air transport data.
 These will include real-time informations like delays, departure gates, waiting times at security and so on.
-Recommended transport format is JSON or [msgpack](http://msgpack.org).).
+Recommended transport format is JSON or [msgpack](http://msgpack.org) and all schemas are defined in [JSON Schema](http://json-schema.org) format.

-This schema does not want to compete with professional specifications such as [AIXM](http://www.aixm.aero), but wants to complement it and its suitable for the general public.
+This specification does not want to compete with professional specifications such as [AIXM](http://www.aixm.aero), but wants to complement it and its suitable for the general public.

 This project is open source, so any suggestions and improvements are welcome.

-**Warning: This specification is under development and not suitable for production use.
+**Warning: This schema are under development and not suitable for production use.
 Use at your own risk.**

 ### Docs
 - [Aeroschema Reference (draft-0)](Reference.md)